ruthjelimo/Pitch-app/Readme.md

  ### Description

- The project is a pitch site where one can add a itch and also can comment
+ The project is a pitch site where one can add a pitch and also can comment

  ## Project Set Up Instructions
  CTRL+ALT+T to open the terminal